 This Minnesota State Park nestles on the shore of Lake of the Woods, one of the largest lakes in the world.

 Zippel Bay is at the tip of the Minnesota Arrowhead region and on the United States/Canada border.
+This is one of our least visited state parks, and also one of my favorites.
+I have wonderful memories of camping here with family and friends.

 Things to Do in Zippel Bay State Park: There are six miles of hiking trails in the park.
 In winter, 11 miles of trails are groomed for cross-country skiing and 3 miles are groomed for snowmobiling.
 Snowshoeing is permitted within the park, except on groomed ski trails.